Glasgow-College-UESTC/ip-lectures/2024/lecture 3 - Pedalling Along.md

 - Operators, expressions, and assignment 🏗️
 - Progress to (slightly) larger programs
 - Interactivity: Input ⌨️ and output 🖥️
+- Reminder: the first lab is this week 🔬

 ---